Public Hearing to Consider Changes to Countywide Planning Policies

-The Growth Management Act (GMA) requires the establishment of Urban Growth Areas (UGAs) to provide a distinct boundary between urban and rural growth.
+The Growth Management Act (GMA) requires the establishment of urban growth areas (UGAs) to provide a distinct boundary between urban and rural growth.
 Determining the size of UGAs involves a land quantity analysis (LQA) that assesses the availability of vacant and partially used land to accommodate future urban growth.
 LQAs are based on 20-year population forecasts adopted by counties.

-The workshop is scheduled for January 18, 2017 at 9:30 a.m.
-The workshop will be held at the Spokane Regional Health District in conference room 140, 1101 W. College Avenue, Spokane, WA.
-If you have any questions please contact Steve Davenport, AICP, Senior Planner at (509) 477-7221 or email at [email protected].
-You may additionally contact Maria Maynard, Steering Committee Clerk, at (509) 477-7104 or mmaynard @spokanecounty.org.
+A workshop to consider proposed changes to the land quantity analysis was held with the Steering Committee of Elected Officials in January, 2017.
+A public hearing on the proposal is scheduled for October 18, 2017 at 9:00 a.m.
+The hearing will be held at the Spokane Regional Health District in conference room 140, 1101 W College Ave, Spokane WA.
+If you have any questions please contact Steve Davenport, AICP, Senior Planner at 477-7221 or email at [email protected] You may additionally contact Maria Maynard, Steering Committee Clerk, at (509) 477-7104 or mmaynard @spokanecounty.org.